 - 4 medium to large zucchini and/or yellow squash, spiralized***

 - 1/2 teaspoon sea salt

-Meanwhile, while meatballs are cooking, heat 2 Tbsp coconut oil in another large frying pan over medium-high heat.
-Add minced garlic (2 cloves) in hot pan , and top with squash noodles.
-Let sizzle and fry for 1 minute at a time, stir, and continue to cook for 3-4 minutes or until al dente.
+Meanwhile while meatballs are cooking, heat 2 Tbsp coconut or olive oil in another large frying pan over medium-high heat.
+Add minced garlic (2 cloves) in hot pan and top with squash noodles.
+Let sizzle and fry for 1 minute, stir, and continue to cook for 3-4 minutes.
+Flip one time and cook 2 minutes or until al dente.
 I find it is best to not stir too often, else they tend to fall apart.
 Depending on the size of your frying pan, you may need to cook a little longer or cook in batches.
 When done, sprinkle with sea salt, divide among 3-4 plates and top with meatballs.